minggnim/minggnim.github.io/_posts/2023-01-08-china-covid-estimate.markdown

 These numbers were published after China had lifted the COVID-zero policy on 7 Dec 2022.
 In retrospect, it’d be interesting to see what would happen should the COVID-zero policy be lifted at a different timeline.
 This analysis estimates death toll scenarios by assuming that policy change occurred between February 2021 and December 2022 in weekly intervals.

 For each assumed COVID-zero end date, the figure below shows the estimated total number of deaths till 2 December.
-Each estimate is based on the projection from [UK death rate in each age group during the same period](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/articles/coronaviruscovid19latestinsights/deaths#deaths-by-age).
+Each estimate is based on the projection from [the UK death rate in each age group during the same period](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/articles/coronaviruscovid19latestinsights/deaths#deaths-by-age).

 ![Death Estimate](/assets/deaths-estimate.png)

-From the estimate, it shows that one year delay of policy change reduces the death toll by over half a million, while 6 months delay reduces it by nearly 200,000.
+The estimate shows that one year delay of policy change reduces the death toll by over half a million, while 6 months delay reduces it by nearly 200,000.

-The breakdown of death toll per age group over time is presented below.
+The breakdown of the death toll per age group over time is presented below.
 Age groups `65 to 74` and `75 to 84` suffer the highest death toll, though both age groups combined account for 13% overall population.

 ![Alt Text](/assets/scenarios.gif)